merwanehamadi/twitterlike/README.md

 - Clone the repo
-- put the keys.js file in the root
+- put the keys.js file in the root of the application
 - npm install
 - npm start
 - go to localhost:8080